mvakde/mvakde.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I'm Mithil.
 I recently graduated from IIT Bombay with a B.Tech in Engineering Physics.
 Currently, I'm building a startup based on the principles of Neuromorphic Computing.
 My interests lie in the intersection of AI, Physics and Biology.
+You can find my [**Resume/CV**](/cv) here.

+## Fun things I've done over the years
+I love meeting people and this has put me in many fun situations over the years:
+ - I have danced along with, and been invited to socialize with some of Europe's most famous dancers after running into them at Annecy, France.
+This happened because I missed a connecting train to Switzerland and got stuck in the city at midnight without a room.
+The next earliest train was at 8am in the morning.
+ - I've had a fun 1-on-1 discussion with a Nobel Laureate about life, hobbies after approaching him with playful wisecrack about his presentation
+ - I've built a great rapport with the ex-CEO (currently he sits on the board of directors) of one of India's largest companies after cold mailing him.
+I now often ring him up for advice
+ - I've (accidentally) deleted the employee database of Infosys (an IT giant in India), during a summer camp there in high school.
+(I blame our mentor for giving us full access.
+Luckily they had a backup.
+Also, I was a kid)

 ## Interns/Entreprenuership
 I cofounded a startup earlier this year which won a grant of INR 50K.
 The company is now being run by my colleagues after a pivot.
 I interned in Paris at the University of Paris-Saclay last summer.
 This year I interned at Tata Industries, the new Ventures Arm of the Tata Group.